-We live in a world where sport and competitiveness is all around us and it often starts at a young age.
+We live in a world where sports and competitiveness are all around us and it often starts at a young age.

 Though early sport involvement is usually about having fun and developing sport skills, it doesn’t take long for participation to become competitive (and time consuming).